nuejs/nue/packages/nuejs.org/docs/layout.md

 </head>
 ```

-After the contents of your head would be rendered like this:
+After your custom elements are included, the rendered contents of your head would look like this:

 ```html
 <head>